The Rise and Fall of Détente on the Korean Peninsula, 1970-1974

 The proceedings revealed the following findings:

-- South Korean leaders were concerned that after the United States-China rapprochement in the early 1970s, Washington might also unilaterally seek rapprochement with North Korea.
-These concerns factored prominently into Seoul’s decision to engage Pyongyang directly.
+- South Korean leaders were concerned that, following the United States-China rapprochement in the early 1970s, Washington might also unilaterally seek rapprochement with North Korea.
+These concerns factored prominently into Seoul’s decision to engage Pyongyang directly;

 - After determining that the prosperity gap between the two Koreas was widening in South Korea’s favor, President Park Chung Hee suggested holding discussions on a rotational basis in Seoul and Pyongyang to make the North Korean leadership aware of the South’s growing affluence;